icon

 Mulberry silk cocoons are raised under controlled conditions to preserve filament length, resulting in ultra-smooth, luxurious silk prized for its quality and softness.

-The current price of mulberry silk fabric per metre in Europe typically ranges from £4.35 to £56.50, depending on the quality and origin.
-Standard Indian Mulberry silk is usually priced around £4.35–£13 per metre, while premium Italian Mulberry silk can reach £40.85–£55.60 per metre.
+The current price of mulberry silk fabric per metre in Europe typically ranges from £4.35 to £56.50, depending on quality and origin.
+Standard Indian mulberry silk sits around £4.35 to £13 per metre, while premium Italian mulberry silk can reach £40.85 to £55.60 per metre.
+Tussah silk generally comes at a lower cost, with prices from European retailers falling between £17.40 and £34.75 per metre.
+Tussah is typically about half the price of high-end mulberry silk, reflecting its coarser texture and less labour-intensive production process.

-Note: The price ranges mentioned above are approximate and subject to change over time and across different locations.
-Costs may vary based on factors such as pricing policies, the provider's experience, and evolving market conditions.
+Note: Price ranges are approximate and subject to change over time and across different locations.

 Applications and Uses